Best Antibacterial Mouthwashes (2026)

 How We Test

-• Plaque disclosure and gingival index: Before and after 7 days of use, we measure visible plaque % and gum inflammation.
+Plaque disclosure and gingival index: Before and after 7 days of use, visible plaque % and gum inflammation are measured.

-• Breath score (VSC measurement): We use a portable sulfur gas analyzer to measure breath compounds pre- and post-rinse.
+Breath score (VSC measurement): A portable sulfur gas analyzer measures breath compounds pre- and post-rinse.

-• Staining (ΔE color shift): At day 14, we assess staining by tracking color changes on enamel surfaces.
+Staining (ΔE color shift): At day 14, staining is assessed by tracking color changes on enamel surfaces.

 We also log: